 Often dorsiflexion exercises require a static position and pulling action for bringing the toes and foot towards the body.
-By using the Kinesiological Stretching Technique (KS) the ability to move the ankle through natural movement and initiate a greater range of motion in the talocrural region (ankle joint) is found.
+By using the Zaichik Stretching Technique (ZST) the ability to move the ankle through natural movement and initiate a greater range of motion in the talocrural region (ankle joint) is found.

 Dorsiflexion in Downward Facing Dog

-Mastering Downward Facing Dog utilizes Kinesiological Stretching to make gains in dorsiflexion.
+Mastering Downward Facing Dog utilizes Zaichik Stretching to make gains in dorsiflexion.
 By moving through the motions of Downward Facing Dog the body bypasses the neurological reflex that prohibits dorsiflexion progression once it meets the reflex end range.
 Here are two exercises from our Downward Facing Dog DVD that enable reaching the target of heels to the floor in the posture and demonstrate the improved dorsiflexion that is required to meet this goal.

 KS Exercise #1-Downward Facing Dog (DFD) Walking